surabh07/Netflix-Backend-Nest-/README.md

 ## 🔑 Authentication Flow

 - User logs in and receives a JWT
-- JWT must be passed in headers for protected routes:
+- JWT must be passed in request headers:

 ```
 Authorization: Bearer <JWT_TOKEN>